-Both the public entity and affordable housing pool maintain their own separate investment accounts.
-Administered by Morgan Stanley, the investment accounts maintain the surplus funds earning the maximum revenue from interest earnings.
+Both the public entity and affordable housing pool each maintain its own separate investment accounts.
+Administered by Graystone Consulting, a business division of Morgan Stanley, the investment accounts maintain the surplus funds earning the maximum revenue from interest earnings.
 Income derived from these investments are used in determining future rates and acts as a "buffer" to absorb fluctuations in claims or insurance market conditions.

 Investments are government backed securities as stipulated by the public entity investment laws of the States of Washington, Oregon, Nevada, and California.
-At the conclusion of 2021, the consolidated surplus was \$23,069,578.
+At the conclusion of 2022, the consolidated surplus was approximately \$23.5M.
 The surplus represents a confidence level of just over 99%, which affirms that the pools are funded in excess of 99% of any foreseeable situation.